Fintech Types: From P2P Lending to Robo-Advisors

 Neobanks & Challenger Banks

 The banking sector has been undergoing significant changes with the advent of neobanks and challenger banks.
-These financial entities differentiate themselves from traditional banks through their digital-first approach, catering to a generation that seeks convenience, transparency, and swift service.
+These financial entities differentiate themselves from traditional banks through their digital-first approach.

 Digital-Only Banks